What is Joni Mitchell’s mysterious illness Morgellons disease?

 What is Morgellons disease, the mysterious and controversial condition Joni Mitchell claims she has?

-What is Joni Mitchell’s mysterious illness Morgellons disease, as 80-year-old singer prepares for first-ever Grammy Awards performance
+What is Joni Mitchell’s mysterious illness Morgellons disease, as 80-year-old singer performed first-ever Grammy Awards

 Related: Joni Mitchell, 80, to make Grammy debut performance

-Joni Mitchell is expected to make her first-ever Grammys performance at the 2024 Grammy Awards on Sunday 4 February.
+Joni Mitchell made her first-ever Grammys performance at the 2024 Grammy Awards on Sunday 4 February.
 The Canadian singer-songwriter, 80, has made only a handful of live performances after she suffered a brain aneurysm in 2015.

 Following her hospitalisation in 2015, much attention was placed on Mitchell’s rare condition – which she has spoken candidly about in the past – known as Morgellons disease.
 The little-known skin condition is characterised by patients as having biting and stinging sensations under the skin.
 However, the controversial condition has raised eyebrows among the medical community, many of who believe that its symptoms are caused by a psychiatric disorder.